-Much of her work is built with rough, groggy clays, and she frequently leaves sections of a piece unglazed, highlighting the contrast between the glazed and naked surfaces.
+Much of her work is built with rough, groggy clays, and she frequently leaveS sections of a piece unglazed, highlighting the contrast between the glazed and naked surfaces.

-Lisa also has a strong interest in ancient and primitive clay work, and often incorporates rough textures and patterning into her work.
+She also has a strong interest in ancient and primitive clay work, and often incorporates rough textures and patterning into her work.

 “I am intrigued by the idea of timelessness - I like to make work that feels as if it may have just been unearthed, objects with an indefinable sense of history and place.”